Skeptical about Macro Hygiene?

 By the way, I've been skeptical about hygiene for the past six or seven years.
 The hygiene algorithm struck me as such an obviously good idea that I simply couldn't understand what the MIT folks meant when they said (and I'm paraphrasing, loosely, from papers I haven't read in a decade) that the hygiene algorithm doesn't make sense.
 Only a few years ago did I begin to unravel this, and now I almost entirely understand it.
 In short, it has taken me nearly a decade to understand why someone did not understand something that I understood obviously, and it's only because what I understood obviously, I now barely understand at all.

-It's really simple to understand how to implement defmacro
+It's really simple to understand how to implement defmacro.
+It's

-not simple to understand how to implement syntax-case
+not simple to understand how to implement syntax-case.
+Throw in

 modules, as in PLT Scheme (and R6RS, apparently), and things are